Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 </pre>

 Set the file offset in bytes from the start of the SD card file selected by M23.
 The offset must correspond to the start of a GCode command.
 This command is used when restarting a job that was interrupted, for example by a power failure.

+The C parameter restores the modal motion command for files that omit the command letter on continuation lines, as Fanuc-style and some laser G-code does (for example `X10 Y10` following an earlier `G1`).
+RepRapFirmware writes it into resurrect.g whenever the paused move came from a G0, G1, G2 or G3 command, and omits it when the command is not known.
+Without it, resuming such a file at a line that carries no command letter fails.

 ## M27: Report SD print status